nesfit/domainradar/docs/configuration_exchange.md

 ## Configuration format (Python-based data pipeline components)

-For the pipeline components implemented in Python (stages marked by _F_ in [kafka-pipeline.pdf](img/kafka-pipeline.pdf)), the configuration exchange JSON will be transformed into the TOML configuration file accepted by the components.
-See [**the configuration example**](https://github.com/nesfit/domainradar-colext/blob/main/python_pipeline/config.example.toml) for a list of accepted configuration keys.
+For the pipeline components implemented in Python, the configuration exchange JSON will be transformed into the TOML configuration file accepted by the components.
 Generally, the collector-specific options will be properties of a top-level object named by the collector; its embedded dictionary `faust` passes options directly to the underlying framework.

 The configuration exchange JSON will be mapped 1:1 to the target TOML (using [tomli-w](https://pypi.org/project/tomli-w)).
 However, the `connection` section and the `app_id` keys will be omitted!